scala-exercises/scala-exercises/DEV_GUIDE.md

 * (1) Publish your library artifacts.
 It doesn't matter if you use Sonatype, Artifactory, Bintray..., as long as they're publically available.
 * (2) Submit a pull request to Scala Exercises to include a dependency to your library.
-* (3) You should include an exercise library logo file, contained inside the classpath of your library, in the same location as your livrary.
+* (3) You should include an exercise library logo file, contained inside the classpath of your library, in the same location as your library.
 The logo should be an SVG file, sporting a white design over a color background, and a square ratio.
 If you need help to design your logo, you can submit an issue mentioning any 47 Degrees member.
 They can lend you a hand!

 ###Conclusions